Originally posted on 5/15/2016.

 Choosing a site

-Creating the support structure.
+Creating the support structure

-You build your fan from the outside in so that the sap doesn’t go all to the center lead.
+For shapes like fans you can use bamboo poles to provide the frame.
+A fan should be made of 7 branches… one in the center and three on each side.
+The fan is built from the outside in so that the sap doesn’t go all to the center lead.
 You take two buds from the base and attach to the outside bamboo rods.
 Then the next year you choose two branches from the outside branches to attach to the next row of bamboo rods.
 Working your way inwards each year until finally you do the center.

 Never prune plums, cherries, apricots, peach and nectarine during the winter months.
-The best times are early spring before sap begins to flow or as soon as you have picked the crop.
+The best times for pruning are early spring before sap begins to flow or as soon as you have picked the crop.
 This helps to avoid disease from developing.

 When to prune a peach sapling will depend on its age and current form.
 1st year whips are often only sold to wholesale buyers but can be a good way to experiment.
 Bare root whips come in sizes range 18 – 30 inches.
 They will have a single lead that can make choosing the central lead easy.

 See this for early pruning of a peach tree.